Inhomogeneous light photovoltaic effect in neighboring quantum dots

+Photovoltaic effect of double quantum dots under nonuniform light field intensity has been studied theoretically.
+Comparing with the traditional p-n type photovoltaic effect, the inhomogeneous light field provides asymmetric potential creating polarization of electron number distribution in the neighboring quantum dots and furthermore gives rise to net current.
+Current density and efficiency of such kind solar cells are estimated to be comparable to the traditional p-n type material based solar cells.
+Motion of electron is described using quantum master equation around room temperature.
+The inhomogeneous light photovoltaic effect has potential applications for the gain of more economical solar cells.

-Photovoltaic effect is one of the important ways to obtain green energy, which lead to fast development of research on solar cells.
-Solar cell technologies are classified into three generations~\cite{Sharma,Ranabhat}.
-First generation solar cells are based on crystalline wafer of silicon~\cite{Choubey,Bagher}, including single/monocrystalline silicon solar cell~\cite{Srinivas}, polycrystalline silicon solar cell~\cite{Saga} and amorphous silicon cells~\cite{Ranabhat}.
-The first generation solar cells have advantage of higher conversion efficiency compared to the other types of cells, but have disadvantage of high costs at the same time~\cite{Green}.
-Second generation solar cells are made from layers only a few micrometers thick films which is much thicker than crystalline silicon based cells~\cite{Chopra}.
+Photovoltaic effect is one of the important ways to obtain green energy, which highlights the researches and development of solar cells.
+Solar cell technologies are classified into three generations~\cite{Ranabhat}.
+First generation solar cells are based on crystalline wafer of silicon~\cite{Choubey,Bagher,Srinivas,Saga}.
+They have advantage of higher conversion efficiency compared to the other types of cells, but have disadvantage of high costs at the same time~\cite{Green}.
+Second generation solar cells are made from layers only a few micrometers thick films which is much thicker than crystalline silicon based cells~\cite{Chopra,Badawy,Razykov}.
 Therefore, they are also called thin film solar cells.
-Since thin films can be packaged into flexible components and easily integrated onto a large, inexpensive substrate, the thin-film solar cells could provide more lower cost electricity in the market.
-The advantages of thin film cells are flexible and economical, however, they have drawback like the feature of low efficiency or toxicity~\cite{Ranabhat}.
-The second generation solar cells are classified into three types, such as amorphous silicon thin film solar cell~\cite{Sharma}, cadmium telluride thin film solar cell~\cite{Badawy} and copper indium gallium diselenide solar cells~\cite{Razykov}.
-To change the situation of high costs in first generation solar cells and low efficiency in second generation solar cells, a series of new material based solar cells are emerged, call third generation solar cells.
-Third generation solar cells do not rely on traditional p-n junctions, they are made from new developed sensitizing materials, such as dye molecules~\cite{Shalom}, QDs~\cite{Hu,Tutu,Sogabe} and organic polymers~\cite{Baek}.
-These nano materials could help us to harvest light energy at low cost and low heat emission compared with the other two generation solar cells.
+The advantages of thin film cells are integrable, flexible and economical, however, they have drawback like the feature of low efficiency or toxicity~\cite{Ranabhat}.
+Third generation solar cells do not rely on traditional p-n junctions, they are made from new developed sensitizing materials, such as dye molecules~\cite{Shalom}, quantum dots (QDs)~\cite{Hu,Tutu,Sogabe} and organic polymers~\cite{Baek}.
+These nano materials could help us to harvest light energy at low cost and low heat emission compared with the two generation solar cells.